Zhang-Junsheng/Zhang-Junsheng.github.io/_pages/reading_seminar.md

 Carlos
 </td>
 <td>
-localization formulas for characteristic numbers and the Fuktaki invariant
+Localization formulas for characteristic numbers and the Fuktaki invariant
 </td>
 <td>
 <!--notes-->